xitanul/Sonarr-ReConnect/README.md

 *   **Quick Navigation**: Jump to series details from any view.
 *   **Badge Notifications**: See the count of wanted/missing episodes on the extension icon.

+## What's New in v3.0.4

+### UI Fixes
+*   **Navigation Gap Fix**: Removed unwanted gap between the tab navigation and content area, restoring the original compact layout.

 ## What's New in v3.0.2

 ### Security Hardening